mingyucai/DRL_RRT/README.md

-# DRL_RRT
-Overcoming Exploeation: Deep Reinforcement Learning with Temporal Logic in Complex and Large-scale Environment
+## Overcoming Exploeation: Deep Reinforcement Learning with Temporal Logic in Complex and Large-scale Environment